burndown chart

 • Doesn’t account for backlog items.
 The burndown chart does not indicate which backlog items have been completed.
 While the chart does show that the team is making progress, it doesn’t show that progress is being made on the right tasks.

 Sprint burndown charts provide Scrum teams with the information they need to be organized, self-managed, and motivated to reach a common goal.
-With Lucidchart, you can create these visuals easily from your data and even include them within popular Agile software such as Jira to provide transparency and better communication across teams.
+With Lucidchart, you can easily create these visuals from your data and even integrate them with popular Agile software like Jira to provide transparency and alignment across teams.

 Find out how you can use Lucidchart to roll out the Agile methodology for your organization.